drac/seyhan-me/posts/lost-art-of-commit-messages.md

 ### Footer (Optional)

+You might wonder, "Footers?
+Isn't that a bit much?"
+Well, consider this: footers can automate tedious tasks, improve team communication, and make your commit history a beacon of clarity in the chaotic sea of code changes.

-Now, for those who dare to venture beyond the bare minimum, there's the optional **footer** section.
-This is where you can sprinkle in extra metadata that helps with automation, issue tracking, and keeping your project history as pristine as a freshly refactored codebase.
+Now, the optional **footer** section is where you can sprinkle in extra metadata that helps with automation, issue tracking, and keeping your project history as pristine as a freshly refactored codebase.

 Footers are additional lines at the end of your commit message that provide metadata about the commit.
 They can: